KalebDykema/WebWeather/README.md

 - Incorporate use of city input -DONE
 - Prevent user from changing focus out of input field -DONE
 - Add code for when city is invalid -DONE
-- Refine design
+- Refine design -DONE
-- Refine operations and functions
+- Refine operations and functions -DONE
-- Make it responsive and work on mobile
+- Make it responsive and work on mobile -DONE
+- Added footer -DONE

 # License